-“Geoscience Librarianship 101” – a full-day introduction to earth science information resources and their organization – will be presented by the Geoscience Information Society (GSIS) on Saturday, October 21 in Seattle, Washington.
+“Geoscience Librarianship 101” – a full-day introduction to earth science information resources and their organization – will be presented by the Geoscience Information Society (GSIS) on Saturday, November 3 in Indianapolis, Indiana.
 Registration is free and open to all information professionals as well as students in library and information studies.

 The Geo-Institute is hosting its annual live-streaming web conferences August 20-24.
 This continues to be a very successful week of delivering technical content to members and nonmembers alike.
 Early bird registration ends Aug 1.
 Learn more and register at: https://www.geoinstitute.org/events/web-conferences-2018

 The American Institute of Professional Geologists (AIPG) and the European Federation of Geologists (EFG) have agreed to mutually recognize continuing education units (CEUs).
 This arrangement allows European Geologist (EurGeol) title holders and AIPG Certified Professional Geologists (CPGs) to seek CEUs from either organization, significantly expanding the course offerings to both groups.